thelfer/tfel/docs/web/abaqus.md

 ## Consistent tangent operator for finite strain behaviours

-### Isotropic case

-The "Abaqus User Subroutines Reference Guide" gives indicates that the tangent moduli required by `Abaqus/Standard` \(\CMJ\) is closely related to \(\tenseurq{C}^{\tau\,J}\), the moduli associated to the Jauman rate of the Kirchhoff stress :
+The "Abaqus User Subroutines Reference Guide" indicates that the tangent moduli required by `Abaqus/Standard` \(\CMJ\) is closely related to \(\tenseurq{C}^{\tau\,J}\), the moduli associated to the Jauman rate of the Kirchhoff stress :